kubeflow/kubeflow/user_guide.md

 ...
 ```

 By default we are using ClusterIPs for the JupyterHub UI.
-This can be changed to one of the followings:
+This can be changed to one of the following:

 - NodePort (for non-cloud) by issuing
   ```